MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-protocols.md

 <!-- ====================================================================== -->
 ## Register protocols to handle

 To use Protocol Handling, declare which protocols your app handles.
-This is done in your app [manifest file](web-app-manifests.md), by using the `protocol_handlers` array member.
+This is done in your web app [manifest file](web-app-manifests.md), by using the `protocol_handlers` array member.

 Each entry in the `protocol_handlers` array contains a `protocol` string and a `url` string: